newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-1-cds.md

 ---
 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }

+* Register each CDS storage location using the same initial registration form.
+Note 'branch' at the top and email it to the New Jersey Drug Control Unit (DCU)
-Be sure to register with the [U.S. Drug Enforcement Administration (DEA)](https://www.deadiversion.usdoj.gov/online_forms_apps.html) to validate your CDS registration.
-You will need your CDS number for this process.
-Email a copy of your DEA registration to [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) within 60 days of completing your CDS registration.
+* To validate your CDS registration, register with the [U.S. Drug Enforcement Administration (DEA).](https://www.deadiversion.usdoj.gov/online_forms_apps.html) Email your DEA registration to [cds@dca.njoag.gov](mailto:cds@dca.njoag.gov) within 60 days

 :::

 ## Application Requirements